justtcallmejayy/AskHub/README.md

 ## 🚀 Project Description

-This **Quora Clone** demonstrates how to build a simple question-and-answer style platform using **Node.js** and **Express.js** for the backend, with **EJS** templating for the frontend.
+This **Quora Clone** demonstrates how to build a simple question-and-answer style platform using **Node.js** and **Express.js** for the backend, with **EJS** templating for the front end.
 You can create posts, view them in a list, see each post’s details, and interact through basic actions like upvotes/downvotes.

 ### Key Highlights